0x646e78/debian-grsec-kernel/README.md

 Credit
 ---------
-This script was initially based on [get-and-build.sh by StalkR](https://github.com/StalkR/misc/blob/master/kernel/get-and-build.sh) and radically altered by [redrs](https://github.com/redrs/debian-grsec-kernel)
+This script was initially based on [get-and-build.sh by StalkR](https://github.com/StalkR/misc/blob/master/kernel/get-and-build.sh)

+It was radically altered by [redrs](https://github.com/redrs/debian-grsec-kernel)

-[auraltension](https://github.com/auraltension/debian-grsec-kernel) then picked up the project, and as pull requests upstream have not been responded to, nor has teh code been touched in over a year, I woudl consider this repo to be the up-to-date project.
+[auraltension](https://github.com/auraltension/debian-grsec-kernel) then picked up the project, and as pull requests upstream have not been responded to, nor has the code been touched in over a year, I woudl consider this repo to be the up-to-date project.